kuzux/next-todo/README.md

 ## Running db migrations
 Using [goose](https://github.com/pressly/goose) as the db migration tool.
 Use `goose -dir migrations sqlite3 ./stuff.db up` to run the migrations.
 For installation instructions: see https://pressly.github.io/goose/installation

+## Running tests
+Run `test-server.sh` to create a server using the test db.
+Run `npm run test:e2e` to run the tests

 ## Linting
 Use `npm run lint` to see errors. `npm run lint -- --fix` to auto-fix them